Long Duration Exposure Facility: Design and structure

 Engineers originally intended that the first mission would last about one year, and that several long-duration exposure missions would use the same frame.
-The exposure facility was actually used for a single 5.7-year mission.
+In the event the facility was actually used for a single 5.7-year mission.

 Experiments

-The LDEF facility was designed to glean information vital to the development of the Space Station Freedom (that was eventually built as the International Space Station) and other spacecraft, especially the reactions of various space building materials to radiation, extreme temperature changes and collisions with space matter.
+The LDEF facility was designed to glean information vital to the development of the Space Station Freedom-cum-International Space Station) and other spacecraft, especially the reactions of various space building materials to radiation, extreme temperature changes and collisions with space matter.

 Some of the experiments had a cover that opened after deployment and was designed to close after about a year, e.g., Space Environment Effects (M0006).
+Furthermore, interstellar gases would be trapped in an attempt to find clues into the formation of the Milky Way and the evolution of the heavier elements.

 There was no telemetry, but some active experiments recorded data on a magnetic tape recorder that was powered by a lithium sulfur dioxide battery, e.g., the Advanced Photovoltaic Experiment (S0014), which recorded data once a day, the German Solar cell study (S1002), and the Space Environment Effects on Fiber Optics Systems (M004).

 Six of the seven active experiments that needed to record data used one or two Experiment Power and Data System (EPDS) modules.
 Each EPDS contained a processing and control module, a magnetic tape recorder and two LiSO2 batteries.
 One experiment (S0069) used a 4-track magnetic tape module not as part of an EPDS.